cloudfoundry/cf-deployment/README.md

 set `RUN_SEMANTIC=true` in your environment.
     - **Note:** it is necessary to run the tests from the root of the repo.
-2. confirm your changes can be successfully deployed with the [latest release of cf-deployment](https://github.com/cloudfoundry/cf-deployment/releases) and tested with the latest version of [CAT's](https://github.com/cloudfoundry/cf-acceptance-tests/releases).
+1. confirm your changes can be successfully deployed with the [latest release of cf-deployment](https://github.com/cloudfoundry/cf-deployment/releases) and tested with the latest version of [CAT's](https://github.com/cloudfoundry/cf-acceptance-tests/releases).
+1. If modifying backup and restore, run `./scripts/test` which runs a legacy bash suite for backup and restore ops.
 **If you're adding an Ops-file, you will need to:**
 1. document it in its corresponding README.
-1. add it to the ops file tests in `scripts/test`.
+1. add it to the ops file tests in `units/test`.

 **If you're promoting or deprecating Ops-file, please follow [Ops-file workflows](https://github.com/cloudfoundry/cf-deployment/blob/master/ops-file-promotion-workflow.md)**